ExplainReduce: Generating global explanations from many local explanations: Fidelity of the proxy sets as a function of subsample size

 \section{Fidelity of the proxy sets as a function of subsample size}

-Figure \ref{fig:fidelity_n_full} shows the complete fidelity plots as a function of subsample size.
-Each row corresponds to a different dataset, and each column represents a local model generation method.
+Figures \ref{fig:ns_adult}-\ref{fig:ns_vehicles} show the complete fidelity plots as a function of subsample size at proxy set size $k=5$.
+Each Figure corresponds to a different dataset, and each column represents a local model generation method.
 A general trend emerges, indicating improved fidelity with increasing subsample size.

 \FloatBarrier